AdobeDocs/commerce-contributor/src/pages/guides/code-contributions/automated-tests.md

 ---
-title: Definition of Done | Automated Tests
+title: Automated Tests | Commerce Contributor
-description: Automated tests and the Commerce definition of done.
+description: Learn about rules that govern automated testing for Commerce contributions, including integration tests, unit tests, functional tests, integrity tests, and static tests.
 ---

-## Overview
+# Automated tests

 All changes to Adobe Commerce projects should be covered by automated tests to meet the "Definition of Done" (DoD).

-### Understanding black, white, and gray tests
+## Understanding black, white, and gray tests

 *  A black box test does not have any knowledge of how the subject of the test is built.
 *  A white box has knowledge of how the subject of the test is built.
 The test logic is usually coupled to the implementation and will typically be sensitive to changes.